selfishprimate/gerillass-docs/content/docs/latest/antialias.md

 # Antialias

 {{< featured type="Mixin" name="antialias" >}}
-This Sass mixin provides smooth font rendering which means smooth the font on the level of pixel and prevents the subpixels-rendering.
+**Antialias** Sass mixin provides smooth font rendering which means smooth the font on the level of pixel and prevents the subpixels-rendering.
 {{< /featured >}}

 ## Arguments